ai-aimbot/AIMr/README.md

 ![image](https://github.com/kbdevs/ai-aimbot/assets/86767129/1b2980a6-4c4a-48ff-b475-0a6ee286d768)

-# NOTICES
-- The mouse movements are not functioning in VALORANT but it will still work as a triggerbot.
-- Game must be on windowed fullscreen

-# TODO
-- Refine aim
-- Changeable FOV for the detection
-- Showcase Video
-- Create EXE's for no install running
-- Fully make ESP
-- Make a GUI
-- Make a full tutorial and explain everything
-- Make config files
-- Widescreen support

 # How to run
 Join the [discord](https://dsc.gg/AIMr) and check the guides channel and if those don't work open a ticket <br>
 Basic Help Guide: https://www.youtube.com/watch?v=-QbQrsrmpo0

 ## I need help!

 You can join the [discord](https://dsc.gg/AIMr) and make a ticket in the support channel and we also have guides there.